Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 SyntaxError: non-default argument follows default argument
 ```

 Hopefully this pretty clearly demonstrates this "rule".
-In the first case, we defined our parameters that have default values (which is only one, `divisor`, here) after defining our parameters that don't have default values (which is only one, `n`, here), just we are supposed to.
+In the first case, we defined our parameters that have default values (which is only one, `divisor`, here) after defining our parameters that don't have default values (which is only one, `n`, here), just as we are supposed to.
 And everything worked fine!
 In the second case, we defined a parameter with a default value before a parameter without a default value.
 That's a no no, and Python let us know!

 #### Parameters vs Arguments